w3c/wai-curricula/content/designer/inclusive-design.md

 * describe how involving users with disabilities early and throughout in the design and development process can lead to better accessibility of websites and applications
 * explain strategies that people with disabilities use to interact with the Web
 * ensure applicable accessibility requirements, such as those collected in standards and  policies, are researched and included in the overall project requirements
-* ensure people with disabilities are included in user research activities, for example in focus groups,  personas, scenarios, and usability testing
+* ensure people with disabilities are included in different design and development processes and stages, for example in focus groups,  personas, scenarios, and usability testing
-* ensure that collected user input in user research includes different groups of users with disabilities and various levels of experience using the Web
+* ensure that collected user input includes different groups of users with disabilities and various levels of experience using the Web
-* ensure people with disabilities can provide informed consent, respond to questions, and perform any other activity required by the research process in an accessible way
+* ensure people with disabilities can provide informed consent, respond to questions, and otherwise participate in the design and development processes in an accessible way

 ## Competencies